dddrrreee/cs340lx-25aut/labs/5-dev-ordering/README.md

 We'll do a few examples below.
 And hopefully you can think of your own and do them (ideally on another SBC!).

-The high bit on the examples were that I didn't think any of them were problems, and yet they are.
+The high bit on the examples: After many years of 140e/240lx/340lx I didn't think any of them were problems, and yet they are.

 In fact, I wager almost all drivers have at least one of the bugs below, though they are likely hidden because the code is so slow that enough cycles pass so the issue doesn't show up.

 -------------------------------------------------------------------
 ### 1. Writing GPIO output then reading GPIO input: not sequentially consistent.